QuentinRa/blog.quentinra.dev/info/java/graphic/swing/listeners/action-listener.md

         Object source = e.getSource();
         JButton button = (JButton) source;

-        // get the button text (if needed)
-        String text = e.getActionCommand();
+        // get the text of the button (if needed) String text = e.getActionCommand();

         // ...